Compensation

 When coupled with the growing shortage of Primary Care physicians, this change in mindset will drive the demand for Primary Care up, even at a higher rate than specialties.
 Employers know they must up the ante, offering compensation packages that will continue to attract and retain the providers they need to meet growing demand.

-2. Recent changes in how wRVU values are calculated will further increase compensation for Primary Care clinicians
+2. Changes in how wRVU values are calculated will further increase compensation for Primary Care clinicians

 Most notably, regulators increased the value for administrative work — something 60% of physicians report as a top contributing factor to burnout — allowing Primary Care physicians to more effectively tie their non-patient-facing work to revenue and reach their wRVU targets.